-If you like to use metal, it should be galvanized and without plastic mantle.
+If you like to use metal, it should be galvanized and without a plastic mantle.
 Best would be to use stainless steel.

-If the fence is long it would be better to use copper which has better electric performance.
+If the fence is long, it would be better to use copper which has better electric performance.
 And the battery will last longer.

 There are many different kinds of batteries available.
-The more Ah (ampere hours) the battery has the more power it holds and the longer it will live before it becomes necessary to recharge.
+The more Ah (ampere-hours) the battery has the more power it holds and the longer it will live before it becomes necessary to recharge.

 6 Volts are enough to deter the slugs.
 9 Volts also work perfectly but there are less powerful batteries available.

-If the fence kills slugs their dead bodies will attract more slugs into the garden.
+If the fence kills slugs, their dead bodies will attract more slugs into the garden.

 Slugs are highly sensitive and able to smell dead animals from far away.
 And they are cannibals preferring to eat dead relatives.